HackerRank Desktop App Mode

 Webcam access: Allows the system to monitor and record the candidate through the webcam during the test.

-Multiple monitor check: The system checks for multiple monitors.
-Candidates can continue only if a single monitor is in use.
+Multiple monitor and screen mirroring check: The system checks for multiple monitors and screen mirroring (when the screen is duplicated on another display).
+Candidates can start the test only if a single, non-mirrored display is in use.

 Screen sharing access: Allows the system to monitor the candidate’s screen activity during the test.